-Bottom line: If you have robust Internet with a great connection to the Silicon Valley, California, area, you will be best served by cloud data.
+Bottom line: If you have robust Internet, you will be best served by Cloud Data.

-Yes, it's entirely possible to choose one type of data installation.
+It's entirely possible to choose one type of data installation.
 In order to switch to cloud data, or switch back to local data, just contact our technical support team and we'll guide you through the conversion.
 It's a quick process, but it requires a few settings to be changed on our end.

-We also offer an option to store your Land F/X, Irrigation F/X, or Design F/X licenses are also stored online.
+With Cloud Licensing, your Planting F/X, Irrigation F/X, or Design F/X licenses are also stored online.
 This setup provides much more flexibility and ease when checking out licenses.
 It also allows more freedom when working remotely.
 In general, Cloud Licensing goes hand in hand with Cloud Data.
 Both are included in our standard cloud setup.

 However, some of our clients prefer to keep their data local but store their licenses online.
 In this case, you'd want to follow our cloud licensing steps.